Mishpatim: Connection to the Parashah

 Both the parashah and the haftarah address the law requiring the release of Hebrew slaves.
 Both the parashah and the haftarah use the words "Hebrew" (ivri), "slave" or "servant" (eved), "free" (chofshi), and "covenant" (brit).
-The haftarah literally quotes the parashah.
+The haftarah quotes the parashah.
 And the haftarah recites the setting of the parashah (described in the previous parashah), the time at which God brought the Israelites "out of the land of Egypt, out of the house of bondage."